 We always advise our buyers that choosing a mortgage broker is a task not to be taken lightly.
-Just like we talk about hiring the right real estate agent, it is also just as important to hire the right mortgage broker when buying a home.
+Similar to hiring the right real estate agent, it is just as important to hire the right mortgage broker when buying a home.

 Additionally, there are many mortgage brokers out there who fail to take the proper prequalification steps and give out Pre-Approvals without much knowledge of a buyer’s true financial position.
 We have seen many cases where buyers really thought they were qualified for a certain amount and in the end, they were unable to obtain financing and lost the home they wanted.
 Be careful not to work with a mortgage broker who simply tells you everything you want to hear without asking for information to substantiate the decision.
 In addition, make sure to work with a mortgage broker that you can meet with face to face for an in-depth consultation, not just a national company where you cannot truly establish a relationship.

 A good mortgage broker follows some simple yet import guidelines in the approval process.
-They will discuss with you what product best fits your needs, and help you determine if you are ready to move forward with financing.
-One of the first steps is to verify your credit.
-Along with credit they may also ask for proof of income by requesting tax returns, pay stubs, bank statements, W-2 and potentially more.
-These are key components that underwriters use to approve a borrower.
-If it is not done at the preapproval stage it can lead to a very disappointing turn down further into the process.
+They will discuss with you which product best fits your needs and help you determine if you are ready to move forward with financing.
+They begin by verifying your credit.
+Along with credit, they will also ask for proof of income by requesting tax returns, pay stubs, bank statements, W-2s and potentially more.
+These are key components that underwriters use to thoroughly approve a borrower.
+If it is not done at the preapproval stage, it can lead to a very disappointing downturn further into the process.

 For additional information on the various mortgage programs available please visit the mortgage section of our website.